RyanRana/GIST-GitHub-Intelligent-Summary-Tool/README.md

 ## Overview

 GIST: GitHub's Intelligent Summary Tool provides comprehensive insights into any GitHub repository.
 By simply inputting a repository URL, users can access information such as repository stars, collaborators, commit histories, and more.
 Additionally, GIST integrates a chatbox powered by OpenAI's GPT, enabling users to ask questions about the repository and receive intelligent responses.
 The tool also features graphical and data representations of the repository's details.
+With GIST, navigating GitHub repositories has never been easier or more insightful.

 ## Features